Best Car Insurance in Colorado for 2025 [See the Top 10 Companies]

 Fatalities by Crash Type

 Crash type is also an indicator of fatality type.
-This table summarizes data in Colorado for a five-year span.
+This table summarizes data from Colorado over five years.

 NHTSA Colorado Fatalities by Crash Type